EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 #### Linda Polman

-- Blue helmets are obligated to follow the rules of his contract government, even when that government commits acts of genocide.
+- Blue helmets are obligated to follow the rules of their host government, even when that government commits acts of genocide.
 - "Governments lie, it is in the nature to do so." - Mort Rosenblum
 - "If governments are not deceiving their citizens with a preconceived goal in mind, they are busy deceiving themselves." - Mort Rosenblum